miracuse/miracuse.github.io/docs/classes/alchemist/index.md

 ---

-### Alchemy

-Alchemy is a scientific discipline.
-The conventional process for becoming an Alchemist is to study under a master, developing careful discernment and committing formulae to memory over an apprenticeship.
-Students graduate as full-fledged journeymen when they prove their ability "to heal and to harm" by brewing a potion and fabricating a grenade.
-Such recipes are only taught when a student is believed to be ready to handle the responsibility of both.

-Journeyman are encouraged to develop their skills through travel.
-They ply their trade in cities, battlefields, ancient ruins, and elsewhere.
-Their skill in creating miraculous healing draughts makes them welcome in many communities, though finding true companions is rare.
-An Alchemist's formal education and foreign worldview make it difficult to fit amongst locals.

-While often compared to **<span style="color: {{ site.mage_color }}">Magic</span>**, the products of Alchemy are distinctly more consistent.
-A Mage's power depends on their relationship with spirits.
-Their spells are never quite the same across any two castings.
-In contrast, an Alchemist's workings are more reliable.
-Their grenades do not misfire, their potions are never duds, and any particular workings they've come up with are predictable in their effects.

----

 ### Charge Points

 Alchemists keep a small stash of potent reagents, capable of greatly empowering alchemy.
 These are represented as **Charge Points** and can be used for the following: